andmos/Coffee/AeroPress.md

 "Lighter roasts where there's more structural integrity in the bean, thus helping prevent over-extraction during the highly agitative 'flip' if you will."

 Always use clean water.
 Remember to moisten the filter.
+Pre-heat the cup.

 * Ca. 220 gr water
-* 16 gr freshly ground coffee, a bit courser than filter ground.
+* 16 gr freshly ground coffee, a bit finer than filter ground.

 ### Instructions